2.10 VS Code

 If you want to run an entire R file, open the file in the editor, and press Ctrl+Shift+S and the file will be sourced in the active R terminal.

-Q: Why use VS Code for R programming?
+Q: Why using VS Code for R programming instead of RStudio?

 2.10.1 languageserver package